 Lighten your window treatments.
 Most dining rooms don’t require privacy so consider replacing heavy custom draperies and/or cornice boards with sheers.
 If you have plantation shutters, open them completely up and let the light flow in making the room more welcoming.
 Take time to clean you windows inside and out.
 Nothing says fresh like clean, sparkling windows.

 Most dining rooms have hardwood floors topped with a rug.
 Take a good look at your rug.
 Does it match the style of your house is it worn and stained?
 You might consider replacing a dark heavy Oriental rug with a sisal or other natural material rug.

-Dining room furniture is expensive and it may not be in your budget to replace but there are things you can do to update what you have.
+That high gloss dining table you have been dreaming of would be lovely but, dining room furniture is expensive and it may not be in your budget to replace but there are things you can do to update what you have.
 Easiest redo is to recover the upholstered seats.
 Select a fabric that you love and grab your staple gun and have at it.
 If you’ve never done this simple task check out the web for videos and complete DIY instructions.

 The Monaco media server provides plenty of storage space and can be used as a buffet/sideboard, media cabinet or office credenza.
 The Divine dining chair is a classic Biedermeier dining chair offering the comfort of a relaxed back with sloping arms, both by Alden Parkes.

 When I decided to update my Chippendale dining set I grabbed a paintbrush and some caulk paint.
 I didn’t hesitate to layer on a coat of turquoise paint topped with Paris gray.
 Did a little distressing and topped it all with two coats of wax.
 I will admit that it took more time than I expected but I love the way it turned out.
 The great thing about Caulk paint is you don’t have to sand or prime before you paint!